jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

 (1) An activity lawfully established under a development plan for a specified development project continues to be lawful after the disestablishment of the project.
 (2) Subclause (1) applies to an activity—
-  (a) as if the operative date of the rule were the date on which the disestablishment order came into force; but (b) only to the extent permitted for an existing activity by section 10, 10A, 10B, or 20A(2) of the Resource Management Act 1991, as the case may require.
+  (a) as if the operative date of the rule were the date on which the disestablishment order came into force; but (b) only to the extent permitted for an existing activity by sections 30 to 34 of the Natural and Built Environment Act 2023, as the case may require.
-(3) After a disestablishment order comes into force, the relevant local authorities, without using the processes in Schedule 1 of the Resource Management Act 1991,—
+(3) After a disestablishment order comes into force, the relevant local authorities, without using the processes in Schedule 6 of the Natural and Built Environment Act 2023,—
-  (a) may adopt any of the resource management objectives, policies, rules, or methods from a development plan; and (b) must update the district plans to include the designations that were in the development plan; and (c) must remove the project area from the planning instruments.
+  (a) may include any applicable plan outcomes and policies, rules, and other methods from a development plan in the natural and built environment plan; and
+  (b) must update the natural and built environment plan to include the designations that were in the development plan; and (c) must remove the project area from the natural and built environment plan.
 (4) Subclause (3) applies only in relation to the area of a district that is defined as the project area in the establishment order made under section 47.
 (5) Any resource management objectives, policies, rules, or methods from a development plan must be adopted within 40 working days of the disestablishment order coming into force.
-(6) The modifications to the planning instruments are to be treated as being operative from the date the disestablishment order comes into force.
+(6) The modifications to the natural and built environment plan are to be treated as being operative from the date the disestablishment order comes into force.

 ## Schedule 3 — Independent hearings panel